-Patricia Hampl, The Art of the Wasted Day (Viking Penguin, late 2017)
+Patricia Hampl, The Art of the Wasted Day (Viking Penguin, April 2018)

-Rebecca Krug, Margery Kempe and the Lonely Reader (Cornell, spring 2017)
+Rebecca Krug, Margery Kempe and the Lonely Reader (Cornell, 2017)

 Josephine Lee, Asian American Literature in Transition, Volume IV: 1850-1930, co-edited with Julia H. Lee (Cambridge University Press, forthcoming)